 The same page will also show the status of the connection.

 To test the connection, access a resource on the remote network or ping the host on the remote network (server local network) from the client computer.

-PPTP server configuration in Keenetic is described in details in the article 'PPTP VPN server'.
+PPTP server configuration in Keenetic is described in detail in the article 'PPTP VPN server'.

 TIP: Tip: If you want to use this connection to access the Internet, give it the highest priority.
 You will find information about the priorities in the article 'Connection priorities'.